 [0:10:35.6] DA: Yeah, that’s definitely pretty true.
-You’ve already kind of like tested your mettle, you feel confident enough to step back and create a space for other people to succeed and you know where you can help lift them up and where you can – maybe they could lift you up for or given the chance to, you know, practice some other kind of muscles.
+You’ve already kind of tested your mettle, and you feel confident enough to step back and create a space for other people to succeed, and you know where you can help lift them up and where you can – maybe they could lift you up or give them a chance to, you know, practice some other kind of muscles.

 [0:11:03.1] MN: Right and it doesn’t help you know, I think I could use the example of practicing the muscles.
-I don’t go to the gym ladies and gentleman so I am going to try my best here but like if I constantly starve an individual from not working out, then they’re never going to get strong, right?
+I don’t go to the gym, ladies and gentleman, so I'm going to try my best here, but like if I constantly starve an individual from not working out, then they’re never going to get strong, right?
 You have to give people the challenging problems so that they can work out that program or algorithm –

 [0:11:31.9] MN: Yeah.

-[0:11:43.3] MN: I mean there’s a task for Geo but I don’t think it’s shoveling snow right now.
-I am looking forward to the data he does and then I got to – I actually have two shovels and that is like one is mine and one is for Geo when he grows up and I think that is another thing too is, funny you brought it up is also identifying whether the task is too strong, is too much for a person.
+[0:11:43.3] MN: I mean there’s a task for Gio but I don’t think it’s shoveling snow right now.
+I am looking forward to the data he does and then I got to – I actually have two shovels, and that is like, one is mine and one is for Gio when he grows up and I think that is another thing too is, funny you brought it up, is also identifying whether the task is too strong, is too much for a person.

-[0:12:50.6] DA: Yeah, I think another thing that is a senior engineer superpower is like what we are talking before like having experience and kind of letting that guide you and when you hit some kind of a problem, experience gives you an intuition to the right Google foo or debugging like you know what the right problem or question is in that situation and hitting nothing like even if you don’t know what it is, you can just – it’s like water just rolling over you.
+[0:12:50.6] DA: Yeah, I think another thing that is a senior engineering superpower is what we are talking before, having experience and kind of letting that guide you, and when you hit some kind of a problem, experience gives you an intuition to the right Google-fu or debugging.
+Like, you know what the right problem or question is in that situation, and it ain't no thing, like even if you don’t know what it is, you can just – it’s like water just rolling over you.

 [0:13:23.8] MN: Yeah, definitely that Google foo steps up and you know exactly what to search.
 You find out one post that answers the question and it is the only one that exists on the Internet.
-Classic, oh man, I feel so good.
-I don’t understand how I was like and that, I felt like some things in the topics that we mentioned are like, you know, you can know from the top of your mind like bam, you know this thing but like the Google foo was gradual and then it just became like the skill in itself.
+Classic, oh man, that feels so good.
+I don’t understand how I was, like, and that, I felt like some things in the topics that we mentioned are like, you know, you can know from the top of your mind like bam, you know this thing but like the Google-fu was gradual, and then it just became like the skill in itself.

-[0:13:56.1] DA: Yeah, I think a correlate of this is also besides looking outside of the code base into the world and into the people around you and Google and Stack overflow, there’s also kind of having being able to develop like a map of where things are in the code.
-Hopefully your code is organized in a way or you can enforce some kind of structure on the code that lets you into it where something might be.
-I mean I’ve had times when I just felt like on fire because I didn’t know something would exists but I just was like, “It’s going to be here” and then it was there and I just used it and I was like, “That’s great.”
+[0:13:56.1] DA: Yeah, I think a correlate of this is also besides looking outside of the code base into the world and into the people around you and Google and Stack Overflow, there’s also kind of having, being able to develop like a map of where things are in the code.
+Hopefully your code is organized in a way, or you can enforce some kind of structure on the code, that lets you intuit where something might be.
+I mean, I’ve had times when I just felt like on fire because I didn’t know something would exist but I just was like, “It’s going to be here,” and then it was there, and I just used it and I was like, “That’s great.”

 [0:14:41.3] MN: You just know.

-[0:14:57.7] MN: Yeah, it definitely has helped – and then as you mentioned, either whether it is Google for, you know the framework, the language that you’re working with, the methods that exists that will help you and your team build better software.
+[0:14:57.7] MN: Yeah, it definitely has helped – and then as you mentioned, either whether it is Google-fu or you know the framework, the language that you’re working with, the methods that exist, that will help you and your team build better software.